xingjian-bai/Sorting-with-Predictions/README.md

-# Learning Augmented Sorting
+# Sorting with Predictions
 This repository is the official implementation of *Sorting with Predictions*.

 # Run the code
-To run the code, please run the following commands in terminal:
+To run the code, please run the following commands in the terminal:
 ```
 bash compile.sh
 ./main